ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 `COS_ENDPOINT` specifies the public endpoint of your COS instance (e.g. https://s3.us-east.cloud-object-storage.appdomain.cloud).
 Don't forget the leading `https://`.
 You need to create the bucket specified by `MANIFEST_BUCKET_NAME` if it doesn't exist.

-2. Update the SBS instance with the new COS parameters.
+2. Update the HPSB instance with the new COS parameters.
 ```buildoutcfg
 ./build.py update --env <path>/sbs-config.json
 ```